Oncology Second Opinions

 - To ensure you have considered all available options and have received multiple perspectives

-- Your confidence level in your current provider’s ability to treat your cancer
+- To feel more confident about your care team’s ability to treat your cancer

-- If you have a rare or unusual cancer type
+- To treat a rare or unusual cancer type

-- Your cancer is not responding to current treatment
+- To explore other treatment options if your cancer is not responding to your current treatment

 Why Seek a Second Opinion at DuPage Medical Group